UCMJ Article 134

 The maximum possible punishment for violation of Article 119b varies depending on the specific charge.

-Endangerment by design resulting in grievous bodily harm may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 8 years.
+Endangerment by design resulting in grievous bodily harm may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for eight years.

-Endangerment by design resulting in harm may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 5 years.
+Endangerment by design resulting in harm may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for five years.

-Other cases by design may result in a dishonorable discharge, forfeiture of all pay and allowances and confinement for 4 years.
+Other cases, by design, may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for four years.

-Endangerment by culpable negligence resulting in grievous bodily harm may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 3 years.
+Endangerment by culpable negligence resulting in grievous bodily harm may result in a dishonorable discharge, forfeiture of all pay and allowances, and confinement for three years.

-Endangerment by culpable negligence resulting in harm may result in a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 2 years.
+Endangerment by culpable negligence resulting in harm may result in a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for two years.

-Other cases by culpable negligence may result in a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 1 year.
+Other cases of culpable negligence may result in a bad-conduct discharge, forfeiture of all pay and allowances, and confinement for one year.

 How do you defend against Article 119b Child Endangerment charges?